 You can use the LSC only to configure the network connections for sensors and TDUs.
-For information about changing the network settings for 2.4GHz Receivers, contact Ubisense Support.

 By default, each device receives its IP address, subnet mask, and default gateway from a DHCP server.
 Alternatively, you can configure a device to connect to the Location Platform server by assigning: